ArweaveTeam/docs.arweave.org-info/mining/overview/node-types.md

 - You want full control over keys and payouts (no pool/coordinator in the middle) (see [Pool Miner](#23-pool-miner) for more information)
 - You can run or rent access to a VDF server (see [VDF Server](#24-vdf-server) for more information)

-For more information see [Overview - Coordinated Mining](../overview/coordinated-mining.md).
+For more information see [Coordinated Mining](../overview/coordinated-mining.md).

 # 3. Pool Miner